anjanghosh963/Internship-Task2-real-time-chat-app/README.md

 npm run dev
-Open your browser and navigate to http://localhost:3000.
+Open your browser and navigate to ```http://localhost:3000.```

+# I've attached the Task One files as a RAR archive.
+You'll just need to extract it to begin.

 ### License
 This project is licensed under the MIT License.